-Each of Matthew R. Barger, Tench Coxe, Stephanie G. DiMarco, Jeffrey A. Joerres and Allen R. Thorpe will be an independent director within the meaning of the applicable rules of the SEC and the NYSE.
-Mr. Barger, Ms. DiMarco and Mr. Joerres will each be an audit committee financial expert within the meaning of the applicable rules of the SEC and the NYSE.
+Each of Matthew R. Barger, Tench Coxe, Stephanie G. DiMarco, Jeffrey A. Joerres and Allen R. Thorpe is an independent director within the meaning of the applicable rules of the SEC and the NYSE.
+Each of Mr. Barger, Ms. DiMarco and Mr. Joerres is an audit committee financial expert within the meaning of the applicable rules of the SEC and the NYSE.
 Our board of directors will initially consist of seven directors.